 2. Billionaire Boys Club (1987), played by Judd Nelson

 Made as a television movie in 1987, you will find yourself checking your sanity every time Joe speaks a word.
 Scenes perfectly manifest his tenacity to be second to no one.
 From a nerd debater in high school to a splendid brain washer founding the BBC.
 This definitely is a movie that triggers Morality Check of a closer’s sales persistence.
 When does persistence decoy a sinful greediness?
 Lot of closing skills to learn.
 I had a long list while watching.
 Did he really kill for an immense wealth?
 As to my verdict?
 Well, there are no absolutes.
 There are no black and no white.
 Just shades.Watch it Now.

 “You won power over a person through the knowledge of two things, Joe explained: One was what they wanted, the other was what they feared.”

 1. Door to Door (2002), played by William H. Macy

-These are compressed version of the circumstances these closers had.
+These are compressed version of the circumstances these closers encountered.
 A reel from the real struggles for the sake of the art of motion picture.
 You might have been once like Chris, Bill or Joe.
-You may be like any of them in the future, or yet your kind of persistence is even stronger than their’s which the world haven’t known yet.
+You may be like any of them in the future, or yet your kind of persistence is even stronger than theirs which the world have not known yet.